 First off, charring essentially opens the wood up, making it easier for bourbon to extract flavors.
 It also catalyzes key chemical changes that are essential to bourbon.
 Ever tasted vanilla?
 That’s because lignin, the source of vanillin (vanilla), produces a higher level of flavor the longer a barrel is charred.
 Likewise, toffee and caramel notes come from hemicellulose, which breaks down into wood sugars in the presence of intense heat.
 The resting bourbon absorbs these sugars from the barrel interior’s caramelized surface as it ages.
 The results are usually delicious.

 A higher level of char has other effects as well.
 Higher charred barrels allow less interaction between the wood’s tannins and the spirit.
 Lactones, which are the compounds responsible for coconut and woody notes in a bourbon, are similarly lessened as the char increases.
 Higher chars generally result in a darker color as well.
+With our mash bill, Lincoln Henderson decided that a level 3 char would be ideal, and we’ve never looked back.

 Char levels—Or how long the barrel’s interior is exposed to intense heat